 Each homestay family will have a mid-morning snack prepared to share with you before the group heads off to their first day of service work.
 The group will dedicate a meeting spot within the homestay community where the homestay families will drop their students off to meet the rest of the group and their guides.
-Each of our service projects is customized to fit the current needs of community and the budget of the project.
+Each of our service projects is customized to fit the current needs of the community and the budget of the project.
 Read more about our Community Service Partners and Projects.

 This evening the homestay families will host a Welcome Dinner for the entire group.
-There will be warm, home-cooked food, dancing and games.
+There will be warm, home-cooked food, dancing, and games.
 The night will be spent in the homestay community.

 Day #4 – COMBO TOUR: Whitewater Rafting & Canopy/Ziplining